koppen/mentalized/source/_posts/2003-01-03-experiencing-outlook-xp.markdown

 - email
 - technology
 ---
 To make my start of 2003 even more pleasant, it turned out that my boss had bought himself a new laptop.
 A nice little machine that I luckily didn't have to install as it came preinstalled with Windows XP and Office XP.
-Unfortunatly, Outlook XP apparently sucks for formatting mails.
+Unfortunately, Outlook XP apparently sucks for formatting mails.

 <!--more-->